 Book a flight to Chile to revel in its lively atmosphere.

 Much of Chile is covered with mountains and snow.
 The deserts in the north are warm in the day and cool in the night.
-The center of the country has a more Mediterranean climate, with rains from May to August.
+The centre of the country has a more Mediterranean climate, with rains from May to August.
 The south is very cold, especially in the winter, and rainy.

 Getting around Chile

+Domestic flights are available throughout the country as well as regional flights to the neighbouring countries such as Peru or Bolivia.
 The bus system in Chile is very good.
 The network covers much of the country and service is cheap and efficient.
 In comparison, trains are poor; many lines are used only for freight.